MCAT Self Prep Student Review

-Thanks to MCAT Self Prep I was able to earn a 518 on my official MCAT that I took in April, 2022!
-I originally looked into MCAT Self Prep after browsing MCAT services online, but all the services I was coming across were extremely expensive and did not allow for as much freedom as MCAT Self Prep.
+l the services I was coming across were extremely expensive and did not allow for as much freedom as MCAT Self Prep.
 After discussing with my parents, we believed that this program would be the best one to set me up for MCAT success.
-I started off by using the free version, but quickly switched to the Deluxe Pro Plan that I purchased on sale for less than $1,000.
+I started off by using the free version, but quickly switched to the Deluxe Pro Plan that I purchased on sale for less than $1,000.Â

 I ended up utilizing all the tools, including the Excel create-your-own study plan spreadsheet and the 5,300+ flashcards.
 What I believe helped me the most were the Mastery Courses.
 I loved the Amino Acids Mastery Course as well as the 100 Most Essential Equations Mastery Course, because these topics were purely rote memorization.
 I used a set of old Kaplan books from 2015 to supplement my MCAT Self Prep plan, and they worked out great even though they were from 7 years ago.
 It was a great surprise that the material had not changed much, and that I did not have to purchase a new set of expensive books.